Analysis | Trump grasps at a new set of straws: Computers rigged his election loss

 Before we get too far into this, it’s important to note that the president’s track record on matters of technology is a bit spotty.
 During the first presidential debate in 2016, he was asked about defending the country from cyberattacks.
 His answer covered a lot of loosely related ground, and included an interesting assertion about the feasibility of holding bad cyberactors at bay.

-“So we have to get very, very tough on cyber and cyber warfare.
+“So we have to get very, very tough on cyber and cyberwarfare.
 It is — it is a huge problem,” he said.
 “I have a son.
 He’s 10 years old.
 He has computers.
 He is so good with these computers, it’s unbelievable.
 The security aspect of cyber is very, very tough.
 And maybe it’s hardly doable.”

-In the years since, his familiarity with technological issues does not seem to have progressed much.
-At one point in 2019, he famously told the president of Ukraine that people said his country had the Democratic National Committee server which was hacked by Russia three years previously, an assertion that doesn’t really make sense. (“There are a lot of things that went on, the whole situation,” Trump said in his call with President Volodymyr Zelensky.)
+In the years since, Trump’s familiarity with technological issues does not seem to have progressed much.
+At one point in 2019, he famously told the president of Ukraine that people said his country had the Democratic National Committee server that was hacked by Russia three years previously, an assertion that doesn’t really make sense. (“There are a lot of things that went on, the whole situation,” Trump said in his call with President Volodymyr Zelensky.)
 When he tried to amplify a messy accusation against his 2020 opponent Joe Biden in October, he referred to a laptop as a server, which is similarly a bit baffling.

 So consider the following tweet in the context of that level of familiarity with technological systems.